 Best Herbs For Freezing

 Freeze Whole Leaves

-Then, take the frozen leaves and transfer them to an air-tight, freezer-safe bag or container.
-To use, simply pull out as many leaves as you need and just toss them into your recipes (or chop them first, if desired).
+Then, transfer the frozen leaves to an air-tight, freezer-safe bag or container.
+Simply pull out as many leaves as you need and toss them into your recipes (or chop them first, if desired).

 Note: The leaves will wilt after they thaw, so you won’t be able to use herbs preserved by freezing as garnish.

 One of the most common ways to freeze and preserve herbs is to chop them up and freeze them in ice cube trays so you can easily toss them into recipes later.
 Here’s how:

 - Measure out the amount you use the most (ex: ½ tsp or 1 tsp) and add that amount to each ice cube tray.
 Fill the tray the rest of the way with water, stock, or olive oil and freeze.

 - Once frozen, take them out of the ice cube tray and put them into freezer bags.